hyperledger-gerrit-archive/fabric-ca/docs/source/clientcli.rst

       -e, --revoke.name string             Identity whose certificates should be revoked -r, --revoke.reason string           Reason for revocation
-      -s, --revoke.serial string           Serial number of the certificate to be revoked --tls.certfiles stringSlice      A list of comma-separated PEM-encoded trusted certificate files (e.g. root1.pem,root2.pem)
+      -s, --revoke.serial string           Serial number of the certificate to be revoked --servercfg.add stringSlice      Add to the server's configuration --servercfg.list                 List all server configurations that can be updated --servercfg.modify stringSlice   Modify server's configuration
+          --servercfg.remove stringSlice   Remove from the server's configuration --tls.certfiles stringSlice      A list of comma-separated PEM-encoded trusted certificate files (e.g. root1.pem,root2.pem)
           --tls.client.certfile string     PEM-encoded certificate file when mutual authenticate is enabled --tls.client.keyfile string      PEM-encoded key file when mutual authentication is enabled